Every Little Thing discography

-The discography of Every Little Thing, a J-pop duo (former trio) formed in 1996 by Mitsuru Igarashi (synthesizer, music producer), Kaori Mochida (vocals, songwriting) and Ichiro Ito (guitar, songwriting), consists of eleven studio albums, six compilation albums, five remix albums, and numerous singles and videos, many of which were commercially successful.
+The discography of Every Little Thing, a J-pop duo (former trio) formed in 1996 by Mitsuru Igarashi (synthesizer, music producer), Kaori Mochida (vocals, songwriting) and Ichiro Ito (guitar, songwriting), consists of twelve studio albums, seven compilation albums, five remix albums, and numerous singles and videos, many of which were commercially successful.
 The band debuted with their single "Feel My Heart" on August 7, 1996, which peaked at number twenty-four on the Japanese Oricon charts.
 Their first number one single was "For The Moment", released on June 4, 1997.
 Their most successful year was 1998, in which they released their 8th single "Time Goes By" which topped the charts and sold more than a million copies.
 Their second studio album Time to Destination released that year sold more than 3.5 million copies in Japan, their best-selling album to date.
 Number one singles of the band include "Forever Yours" (1998), "Fragile" (2001), Untitled 4 Ballads (2002) and "Koibumi" (2004).

 Since their debut, Mitsuru Igarashi wrote, composed, arranged and produced almost all of their music, but in 2000 he decided to leave the group.
 Since then, Mochida and Ito started to take more control in their music making process as a band.
-However, in 2009-2000, Igarashi and Every Little Thing met again and worked together in their album Change.
+However, in 2009, Igarashi and Every Little Thing met again and worked together in their album Change.